MyNorthland

 Joseph Damrell, Professor of Sociology

-Winter term 2008; to complete a research project on cultural dexterity
+Winter Term 2008; to complete a research project on cultural dexterity

 Tim Ziegenhagen, Associate Professor of English